-- (d) The duration of the plan's operation does not exceed 180 days. - 10.
-Additional temporary uses that the Zoning Administrator determines to be similar to the previously described uses in this section.

-c.
-Required Conditions of All Temporary Uses

-- 1. An application to conduct a temporary use shall be made to the Zoning Administrator and shall include at a minimum a description of the proposed use; a diagram of its locations; information regarding hours and duration of operation; and other information necessary to evaluate the application. - 2.
-The Zoning Administrator may authorize a temporary use only if he/she determines that: - (a) The use will not impair the normal operation of a present of future permanent use of the site. - (b) The use will be compatible with surrounding uses and will not adversely affect the public health, safety, and welfare. - 3.
-The duration of the permit shall be explicitly stated on the permit. - Decisions of the Zoning Administrator may be appealed to the Board of Adjustment.
+- 9. Construction Batch Plants in the LI District, provided that: - (a) No plant may be located within 600 feet of a developed residential use, park, or school. - (b) The facility is located no more than one mile from its job site.
+The Zoning Administrator may extend this distance to two miles, if such extension avoids use of local streets by plant-related vehicles, - (c) Hours of operation do not exceed 16 hours per day. - (d) The duration of the plant's operation does not exceed 180 days. - 10.
+Additional temporary uses that the Zoning Administrator determines to be similar to the previously described uses in this section. - c.
+Required Conditions of All Temporary Uses - 1.
+Each site shall be left free of debris, litter, or other evidence of the use upon its completion or removal. - 2.
+The Zoning Administrator may establish other conditions which he/ she deems necessary to ensure compatibility with surrounding land uses. - d.
+Permit Application and Issuance - 1.
+An application to conduct a temporary use shall be made to the Zoning Administrator and shall include at a minimum. a description of the proposed use; a diagram of its location; information regarding hours and duration of operation; and other information necessary to evaluate the application. - 2.
+The Zoning Administrator may authorize a temporary use only if he/ she determines that: - (a) The use will not impair the normal operation of a present or future permanent use on the site. - (b) The use will be compatible with surrounding uses and will not adversely affect the public health, safety, and welfare. - 3.
+The duration of the permit shall be explicitly stated on the permit. - 4.
+Decisions of the Zoning Administrator may be appealed to the Board of Adjustment.